MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Post-bot-scoring clauses

-Post-bot-scoring clauses are run after Fraud Protection's AI models have generated a bot score for an event.
+Post-bot-scoring clauses are run after Fraud Protection's AI models generate a bot score for an event.
 This score represents the probability that a bot initiated the event.
 It's a number between 0 and 999.
 A higher score indicates a higher bot probability.

 In post-bot-scoring clauses, you can use this score together with fields from the payload and lists to make decisions.
 You reference this score by using the *@botScore* variable.
 For example, the following clause rejects events from a specific email domain that has a bot score that is more than 700.